Billing

 Devices are added to the product from the console or API.
 When you order a devices from the wholesale store in tray or reel quantities, you will be emailed a list of Device IDs in the order that you can upload to the console.

 A product device is not counted until it comes online at least once.
-At this point, on the enterprise plan it counts as a billable device for the month.

 For cellular devices, if the SIM is deactivated for the entire billing month, it will not be counted as a billable device.
 There is no proration for devices active only part of the month.